-This might seem obvious, but these days you simply have to have an online platform to express yourself and maintain a constant dialogue with other people interested in you work.
+This is obvious, but an online platform to express yourself – and maintain a constant dialogue with other people interested in you work – is a must.
 And we're not just talking about a Twitter account or Facebook page.
-Prospective employers will expect you to have either your own bespoke blog or website, or to use an online portfolio service like Behance.

 07. Exploit your other skills

 If you have illustration or photography skills to add to your graphic design skillset, this can also lead to significant work under the art direction of very talented people.